icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 {
   "code": -46400,
   "value": "<events data structure>",
-  "message": "An eventAction of type expiration does not exists in the topmost events data structure.
+  "message": "An eventAction of type expiration does not exist in the topmost events data structure.
 See section 2.3.1.2 of the RDAP_Response_Profile_2_1."
 }
 ```